 11/25/02 - President George W. Bush signed the Homeland Security Act, establishing the Department of Homeland Security, into law (P.L.
-107-296).

-107th Congress, 2nd session, July 16, 2002.
-Washington: GPO, 2002.

-- 06/06/02 President George W. Bush called for the creation of a Department of Homeland Security by Congress and provided a plan for the structure and programs of the new entity. - 08/25/01 President George W. Bush, in his radio address to the nation, announced the release of The President's Management Agenda, a report identifying 14 management problems in the federal government and offering specific solutions to address them.

-07/18/01 - OMB Director Mitchell E. Daniels, Jr., on behalf of President Bush, apprised executive department and agency heads of administration efforts to develop an electronic government action plan using an interagency task force to be headed by OMB Associate Director for Information Technology and E-Government Mark Forman.

-01/01/98 - The National Performance Review became the National Partnership for Reinventing Government.

-01/11/97 - At a Blair House meeting of the new Cabinet, Vice President Gore presented a brief set of papers, which he dubbed "reinvention marching orders," emphasizing three themes: improved service delivery; use of partnerships and community-based strategies to solve problems, not big government; and techniques for improving performance in a time of diminishing resources, including the use of performance-based organizations.
-The issuance of the Blair House papers marked the beginning of a new stage of the NPR.
+107-296, 116 Stat.
+2135).

-09/09/96 - The National Performance Review marked its third-year anniversary, reporting that 43% of its initial 833 agency action items were completed and 42% were in progress, and 49% of its initial 430 management systems action items were completed and 49% were in progress; of an additional 187 recommendations, 19% were completed and 62% were in progress; "savings of about \$97.4 billion have been ensured through legislative or administrative action" and an "additional \$5.2 billion in savings is contained in legislation pending before Congress;" and, as of January 1996, an executive workforce reduction of nearly 240,000 employees had been realized.

-09/11/95 - The National Performance Review marked its second year anniversary, reporting that 32% of its initial agency action items were completed and 61% were in progress, and 27% of its initial 417 management systems action items were completed and 63% were in progress; more than 180 additional recommendations had been made; and "about \$57.7 billion of [approximately \$108 billion] projected savings have been achieved" and an "additional \$4.3 billion in savings are currently pending before Congress."
+- 06/06/02 President George W. Bush called for the creation of a Department of Homeland Security by Congress and provided a plan for the structure and programs of the new entity. - 08/25/01 President George W. Bush, in his radio address to the nation, announced the release of The President's Management Agenda, a report identifying 14 management problems in the federal government and offering specific solutions to address them. - 07/18/01 OMB Director Mitchell E. Daniels, Jr., on behalf of President Bush, apprised executive department and agency heads of administration efforts to develop an electronic government action plan using an interagency task force to be headed by OMB Associate Director for Information Technology and E-Government Mark Forman. - 01/01/98 The National Performance Review became the National Partnership for Reinventing Government. - 09/09/96 The National Performance Review marked its third-year anniversary, reporting that 43% of its initial 833 agency action items were completed and 42% were in progress, and 49% of its initial 430 management systems action items were completed and 49% were in progress; of an additional 187 recommendations, 19% were completed and 62% were in progress; "savings of about \$97.4 billion have been ensured through legislative or administrative action" and an "additional \$5.2 billion in savings is contained in legislation pending before Congress;" and, as of January 1996, an executive workforce reduction of nearly 240,000 employees had been realized. - 09/11/95 The National Performance Review marked its second year anniversary, reporting that 32% of its initial agency action items were completed and 61% were in progress, and 27% of its initial 417 management systems action items were completed and 63% were in progress; more than 180 additional recommendations had been made; and "about \$57.7 billion of [approximately \$108 billion] projected savings have been achieved" and an "additional \$4.3 billion in savings are currently pending before Congress." - 09/27/94 Republican leaders of the House of Representatives unveiled a "Contract With America" reform plan with core principles that regard the federal government as being too big, spending too much, unresponsive to the citizenry, and the perpetrator of burdensome regulations.

-01/12/95 - Vice President Gore, OMB Director Alice Rivlin, and other officials formally launch Phase 2 of the National Performance Review.

-09/27/94 - Republican leaders of the House of Representatives unveiled a "Contract With America" reform plan with core principles that regard the federal government as being too big, spending too much, unresponsive to the citizenry, and the perpetrator of burdensome regulations.

-09/14/94 The National Performance Review marked its one-year anniversary, reporting that over 90% of its recommendations "are under way," implementation occurring through 22 presidential directives, several enacted bills, and a variety of agency actions, with the result that "\$46.9 billion of NPR's \$108 billion in proposed savings are already enacted" and another "\$16 billion in savings is pending before Congress."
+The National Performance Review marked its one-year anniversary, reporting that over 90% of its recommendations "are under way," implementation occurring through 22 presidential directives, several enacted bills, and a variety of agency actions, with the result that "\$46.9 billion of NPR's \$108 billion in proposed savings are already enacted" and another "\$16 billion in savings is pending before Congress."

-09/07/93 - The National Performance Review provided its first report to President Clinton, offering some 380 major recommendations for government reform.
-The bulk of these proposals concerned management improvement, but several were directed at agency reorganization, consolidation, and field structure overhaul.

-03/03/93 - President Clinton announced he was initiating a National Performance Review, to be headed by Vice President Gore, to evaluate the efficiency, economy, and effectiveness of every federal program and service, and make recommendations for "reinventing government," including proposals for executive branch reorganization.
+- 09/07/93 The National Performance Review provided its first report to President Clinton, offering some 380 major recommendations for government reform.
+The bulk of these proposals concerned management improvement, but several were directed at agency reorganization, consolidation, and field structure overhaul. - 03/03/93 President Clinton announced he was initiating a National Performance Review, to be headed by Vice President Gore, to evaluate the efficiency, economy, and effectiveness of every federal program and service, and make recommendations for "reinventing government," including proposals for executive branch reorganization.